 When host keys are generated the output of the ssh-keygen command(s) can be displayed on the console using the ssh\quiet\keygen configuration key.
+This settings defaults to False which displays the keygen output.

 Note: when specifying private host keys in cloud-config, care should be taken to ensure that the communication between the data source and the instance is secure